RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 .. warning::

-    Any sort of hardware modification not done by the Red Pitaya will void the warranty.
+    We do not advise altering the board because users have reported problems after doing so.
+Every board made has undergone rigorous testing, which cannot be claimed for modified boards.
+Any non-Red Pitaya hardware modification will void the warranty, and we cannot guarantee support for modified boards.

 ************
 Certificates